gniewomir/nestjs-oauth-authorization-server/README.md

 * `ARCHITECTURE-TESTING.md` - comprehensive testing strategies and patterns
 * `ARCHITECTURE-DOMAIN-MODEL.md` - detailed domain model and business concepts
 * `ARCHITECTURE-SUMMARY.md` - overview of all documentation and reading guide

+## Cursor docs (`./cursor`)

+Attempts at convincing LLM's to adhere to the conventions I want to establish in this code base.
+Hit or miss.

 # Setup
 ```shell